sewenew/redis-plus-plus/README.md

 `redis-plus-plus` is able to handle both [MOVED](https://redis.io/topics/cluster-spec#moved-redirection) and [ASK](https://redis.io/topics/cluster-spec#ask-redirection) redirections, so it's a complete Redis Cluster client.

+If master is down, the cluster will promote one of its replicas to be the new master. *redis-plus-plus* can also handle this case:

+- When the master is down, *redis-plus-plus* losts connection to it.
+In this case, if you try to send commands to this master, *redis-plus-plus* will try to update slot-node mapping from other nodes.
+If the mapping remains unchanged, i.e. new master hasn't been elected yet, it fails to send command to Redis Cluster and throws exception.
+- When the new master has been elected, the slot-node mapping will be updated by the cluster.
+In this case, if you send commands to the cluster, *redis-plus-plus* can get an update-to-date mapping, and sends commands to the new master.

 ## Author

 *redis-plus-plus* is written by sewenew, who is also active on [StackOverflow](https://stackoverflow.com/users/5384363/for-stack).